CherryElla/prework-study-guide/README.md

 ## Description

 This project is designed as a baseline starting point toward helping me learn and grow as a web developer.
 My desire to shift into the Tech space as a web developer and beyond, is the underlying motivation for the creation of this page.
 It is a reference guide for key guidlines, notes, ideas, and skills I have learnt, from beginning to end, of the basic website building process.
-With this I can return to view and update my knowledge of HTML, CSS, JavaScript, and Git.
+With this I can return to view and update my knowledge of HTML, CSS, JavaScript, and Git/GitHub.

 ## Installation